Study & Action for Palestine 2025:

 Course Details

-Six live sessions:
+Six live, online sessions:

 March 16, March 30